hipe/tmx/fields/doc/issues/016-actor.md

-small class's purpose is to produce a single result (and perhaps numerous side effects) through an interface that is essentially proc-like, being called with (a usually nonzero number of) arguments passed typically in a single positional arglist or [#046] iambic.
+small class's purpose is to produce a single result (and perhaps numerous side effects) through an interface that is essentially proc-like, being called with (a usually nonzero number of) arguments passed typically in a single positional arglist or [#fi-033] iambic.

 that is, an actor has a single point of interface (its call method) and a single result (the result of the method). whether this call has side-effects on the actor itself is unknowable and inconsequential.

-ideally all actors will be indiscernable from procs, and all procs (by our defintion here) can be classifed as actors (sidestepping all the other things you can do with procs, like currying, which we will ignore for now, but hold that thought..)
+ideally all actors will be indiscernable from procs, and all procs (by our defintion here) can be classified as actors (sidestepping all the other things you can do with procs, like currying, which we will ignore for now, but hold that thought..)

-this can probably serve as a replacement for every similar library that came before it that does *not* support meta-properties. as such it is among the top three most important entries in :+[#fi-001] the parameter library pantheon (and see "compared to the others" below).
+this can probably serve as a replacement for every similar library that came before it that does *not* support meta-properties. as such it is among the top three most important entries in #[#001] the parameter library pantheon (and see "compared to the others" below).

 we borrow the term from the 'actor' pattern, to which this is currently